HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 • Follow the Moderate instructions.

 You can try and follow the guidance above to try and save your plant.
 You don't have anything to lose at this point.
-To recap, trim off the dead roots, and damaged foliage.
+To recap, trim off the decaying roots, and damaged foliage.
 Repot using a fresh potting mix and reduce the amount of foliage to compensate for the loss of the roots.
 If you want to, apply a weak (2% or less) hydrogen peroxide solution to the remaining roots.

 • Propagate new plants with any usable material.